e-dorigatti/e-dorigatti.github.io/_posts/2023-07-16-queue-length.md

 Uh oh.
 This series diverges to infinity.

-I am afraid that long queues will exist even in the most advanced alien society (based on roads).
+I am afraid that long queues will exist even in the most advanced alien society (as long as they are based on roads).